Explainable AI for Forecasts you can Trust

 Ikigai: Explainable forecasts through advanced time series techniques

-Ikigai is a generative AI platform designed to transform how businesses handle internal and external time series data, taking it from disparate spreadsheets and business systems, and turning it into actionable insights.
-Built on a foundation of large graphical models (LGMs), Ikigai powers three core AI solutions, including aiCastTM – a multivariate forecasting solution that generates meaningful predictions from enterprise and external time series data.
+Ikigai is an AI platform designed to transform how businesses handle internal and external time series data, taking it from disparate spreadsheets and business systems, and turning it into actionable insights.
+Built on a foundation of large graphical models, aiCastTM is a multivariate forecasting solution that generates meaningful predictions from enterprise and external time series data.

 aiCast delivers vast performance benefits against legacy approaches while maintaining the explainability that users need to trust and act on the platform’s insights.
 With real time understanding of how forecasts are derived and what contributes to the forecast, users can comprehend the reasoning behind each prediction or recommendation.
 At every level of the forecast, users can drill down into the specifics of how each output was generated, guaranteeing high degrees of explainability.